-- · Upload the public key to your router: - o Ensure the user has the Admin role, since the User role is not permitted for SSH login. - In the router GUI (Administration → Users), click the Change Password button for the user with the Admin role. - o Enter the generated public key to the user: - ☐ In the PuTTY Key Generator, select the whole public key as demonstrated in the figure above with the blue selection, and copy it to the clipboard. - ☐ In the router GUI, paste the key into the Public key field. - ☐ It is important the key starts with "ssh-rsa" followed by the key itself. - Re-entering the password is not necessary.
+- · Upload the public key to your router: - Ensure the user has the Admin role, since the User role is not permitted for SSH login. - In the router GUI (Administration → Users), click the Change Password button for the user with the Admin role. - Enter the generated public key to the user: - □ In the PuTTY Key Generator, select the whole public key as demonstrated in the figure above with the blue selection, and copy it to the clipboard. - □ In the router GUI, paste the key into the Public key field. - □ It is important the key starts with "ssh-rsa " followed by the key itself. - Re-entering the password is not necessary.
 Save the user settings by clicking the Apply button. - Now, you can close the PuTTY Key Generator application. - Confiture the session in PuTTY: - Open c:\bin\putty.exe application. - In the configuration window, navigate to Connection → Data and enter the username (the router's user to whom the public key was saved) in the Auto-login username field.

-6. Administration 6.1 Users

-0 Under $Connection \rightarrow SSH \rightarrow Auth \rightarrow Credentials$, click the Browse button near the Private key file for authentication field, and select your hostprivatekey file. me for additionation field, and solect your nostprivatority file.
-0 In the Session category, configure the following: ☐ Host Name: IP address of your router. □ Port : 22.
+- Ounder Connection → SSH → Auth → Credentials, click the Browse button near the Private key file for authentication field, and select your hostprivatekey file.

-- To connect to the router: - Open c:\bin\putty.exe application.
+- $\circ~$ In the Session category, configure the following:

+- □ Host Name: IP address of your router.

+- \Box Port: 22.

+- \Box Connection Type: SSH.

+- \Box Saved Session: Enter a name for this session.

-\square Click Save to store these settings.
+- □ Click Save to store these settings.

-☐ Connection Type: SSH.
+- To connect to the router:

+- Open c:\bin\putty.exe application.

-o Select and load your session with the Load button.
+- $\circ~$ Select and load your session with the Load button.

-☐ Saved Session: Enter a name for this session.

-- o Click Open to establish the connection. - o If everything is configured correctly, an SSH console prompt will open with the user logged in.
+- Click Open to establish the connection.

+- If everything is configured correctly, an SSH console prompt will open with the user logged in.
-6. Administration 6.2 Change Profile

-6.2 Change Profile
+5.2 Change Profile